Vulture: Conservation status

 Vultures in south Asia, mainly in India and Nepal, have declined dramatically since the early 1990s.
-It has been found that this decline was caused by residues of the veterinary drug Diclofenac in animal carcasses.
+It has been found that this decline was caused by residues of the drug diclofenac in livestock carcasses.
 The government of India has taken very late cognizance of this fact and has banned the drug for animals.
 It may take decades for vultures to come back to their earlier population level, if ever.
-Without them to pick corpses clean, rabid dogs have multiplied, feeding on the carrion, and age-old practices like the sky burials of the Parsees are coming to an end, permanently reducing the supply of corpses.
-The same problem is also seen in Nepal where government has taken some late steps to conserve remaining vultures.
+Without them to pick corpses clean, feral dogs have multiplied, feeding on the carrion, and age-old practices like the sky burials of the Parsees are coming to an end, permanently reducing the supply of corpses.
+The same problem is also seen in Nepal where the government has taken some late steps to conserve the remaining vultures.

 The vulture population is threatened across Africa and Eurasia.
-There are many anthropogenic activities that threaten vultures such as poisoning and wind energy collision mortality.
-In Central Africa there have been efforts to conserve the remaining vultures and bring their population numbers back up.
-This is largely due to the bushmeat trade, "it is estimated that more than 1 e9kg of wild animal meat is traded" and vultures take up a large percentage of this bushmeat due to the demand in the fetish market.
+There are many human activities that threaten vultures such as poisoning and collisions with wind turbines.
+In central Africa there have been efforts to conserve the remaining vultures and bring their population numbers back up.
+The decline is largely due to the trade in vulture meat, "it is estimated that more than 1 e9kg of wild animal meat is traded" and vultures take up a large percentage of this bushmeat due to the demand in the fetish market.
 The substantial drop in vulture populations in the continent of Africa is also said to be the result of both intentional and unintentional poisoning, with one study finding it to be the cause of 61% of the vulture deaths recorded.

 A recent study in 2016, reported that "of the 22 vulture species, nine are critically endangered, three are endangered, four are near threatened, and six are least concern".

 The conservation status of vultures is of particular concern to humans.
 For example, the decline of vulture populations can lead to increased disease transmission and resource damage, through increased populations of disease vector and pest animal populations that scavenge carcasses opportunistically.
 Vultures control these pests and disease vectors indirectly through competition for carcasses.

 On 20 June 2019, the corpses of 468 white-backed vultures, 17 white-headed vultures, 28 hooded vultures, 14 lappet-faced vultures and 10 cape vultures, altogether 537 vultures, besides 2 tawny eagles, were found in northern Botswana.
-It is suspected that they died after eating the corpses of three elephants that were poisoned by poachers, possibly to avoid detection by the birds, which help rangers to track poaching activity by circling above where there are dead animals.
+It is suspected that they died after eating the corpses of three elephants that were poisoned by poachers, possibly to avoid detection by the birds, which help rangers to track poaching activity by circling above dead animals.